zaoyang/30-days-of-vue/day-01/day-01.cq.md

 ### Progressive

-Vue is recognized to be **progressive** since it can be scaled down as well as it scales up.
+Vue is recognized to be **progressive** since it can often be scaled down as well as it scales up.
 For very simple use cases, you can use Vue like you use jQuery - by dropping a single script tag:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/vue"></script>